mattslight/blunderfixer-api/README.md

 - `PATCH /drills/{id}` – update a drill (e.g. `{ "archived": true }` or mark as played).
 - `GET  /drills/{id}/history` – list history entries for a drill.
 - `POST /drills/{id}/history` – record a pass/fail result (any losing moves and final eval) for a drill.
+- Drill responses now include a `time_used` field with seconds spent on the losing move.

 ### Sync jobs
 - `POST /sync` – create a job to sync a single user's games.